 Since Hoy injured people and damaged private as well as public property, he may also have claims filed against him in civil court.
 Cases like this, in which one person is at fault for a massive amount of damage, can be tricky; even if the at-fault driver is insured, insurance companies are not required to pay out an unlimited amount for damages caused by their policy holders.
 Liability insurance typically comes with a “cap” on the damages that it will pay out after an accident.
 Since the people hurt in Hoy’s rampage were victims of a violent crime, they may also be able to request some help through the Washington State Crime Victims Compensation Program.

-If you have been in an accident and you’re unsure of how to proceed, it may be time to speak with the experienced personal injury attorneys at Davis Law Group.
+If you have been in an accident and you’re unsure of how to proceed, it may be time to speak with the experienced personal injury lawyers at Davis Law Group.